-An Ordinary Power of Attorney (OPOA) is created for a limited period when the Donor is unable to act for some reason and wishes someone else to have the authority to act on his or her behalf.
-We offer two versions (see below).
-For use in UK: England & Wales.
+An Ordinary Power of Attorney (OPOA) is created for a fixed period of time when the Donor is unable to act and wants someone else to have the authority to act on his or her behalf.
+We offer two versions that grant different powers.
+For use in England and Wales.

 |OPOA (General), normal Word .doc||£9.94 inc VAT||Buy Now|